Application of advanced security systems in smart residential buildings

 c) Interoperability: Ensure that all devices and systems are compatible and can communicate over a secure network.

-4. Implement Robust Cybersecurity Measures
+4. Execution of Robust Cybersecurity Measures

 b) Encryption & Authentication: Use end-to-end encryption for data transmission between devices, and implement strong authentication protocols.